MobiGarage-Group-11/emmywilliams.github.io/README.md

 This project was about a mobile application called MobiGarage.
 This is a flutter app that can run android as per now.

 # Features
-- Firefox 18
-- Firefox 18
-- Firefox 18
-    Enable drivers to easily locate Oriental Motors incase of any emergency Book for car services
+- Enable drivers to easily locate Oriental Motors incase of any emergency
+- Book for car services
-    Order for spare parts-Access to mechanical advice or FAQs
+- Order for spare parts-Access to mechanical advice or FAQs

 # App Preview